hubtty/hubtty/doc/source/configuration.rst

 ++++++++++

 This section defines customized dashboards.
-You may supply any Gertty search string and bind them to any key.
-They will appear in the global help text, and pressing the key anywhere in Gertty will run the query and display the results.
+You may supply any Ghubtty search string and bind them to any key.
+They will appear in the global help text, and pressing the key anywhere in Ghubtty will run the query and display the results.

 **dashboards**